 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
-You get the chance to roast marshmallows indoors.
+You get the ability to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
-Wood fires usually receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
+Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
 They do generate a lot of heat, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up the chimney.

 - Gas: There have been many aesthetic advances in gas fireplaces.
-The flames have become more realistic and some versions offer different adjustments in height.
+The flames have become more realistic and some versions offer different height adjustments.
 The types of logs used in gas fireplaces now more closely resemble the real thing and come complete with glimmering embers, which don’t demand you to wait while they simmer out.
 You can merely switch your gas fireplace on and off, providing you more control over the temperature of you home and frees you from having to tend to your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
 Imagine the level of comfort you could achieve when you combine that with a fully maintained furnace.

 Air Quality and Maintenance